Programista1k/recruitment-task-gog/README.md

 And also things like custom shadows, etc. we should declare those within tailwind as utility classes and our own "design-system".

 Btw. i dont know if this figma is something intentionally prepared like that, but its so messy, paddings are not equal, etc.

+And also the scale of the site is weird, the figma width is 1280, when the most common content-width that i use is 1350-1500px (depends).

 # GogTask